VoiNetwork/voi-swarm/docs/installation/uninstall.md

 !!! danger
     Make sure to [keep your account mnemonics](../../cli-tools/#retrieving-account-mnemonic) in a safe place.
-    If you lose it, you will lose access to your account, including any Voi and Via tokens you have.
+    If you lose it, you will lose access to your account, including any Voi tokens you have.

 To uninstall, execute the following commands: